web3infra-foundation/libp2p-rs/README.md

 How to use the library?

+As mentioned above, the API is completely different from `rust-libp2p`.
+There is no such thing as 'NetworkBehaviour' in `libp2p-rs` at all.
+Instead, you should build the Swarm with the transports you like to use, then you have to create a Swarm::Control from it.
+The Swarm::Control is exposing all Swarm APIs which can be used to manipulate the Swarm - open/read/write/close streams and even more.
+This is quite similar as the BasicHost in `go-libp2p`.
+As for Kad-DHT, similarly you should get the Kad::Control for the same reason.
+Furthermore, you can combine the Swarm with Kad, after that you have the RoutedHost, which has a routing functionality over the BasicHost.

+It is strongly recommended to check the docs and sample code in details:

-- API Documentation can be found: https://docs.rs/libp2p-rs
+- API Documentations can be found: https://docs.rs/libp2p-rs
 - Design documentation can be found in `docs`

 Code examples:

-- More details about how to write your code can be found in `examples`
+- Details about how to write your code can be found in `examples`

-## Limitations

-As for the first stage, we'd like to limit our development scope to deliver the basic functionality equivalent to the basic-host in `go-libp2p`.
-There is a lone term plan to make a full package which includes the `routing` protocols as `go-libp2p` does.
-Therefore, the first release will not include any KAD-DHT, mDns and so on.
-Contributions are welcome to complete the `libp2p-rs` as a full functional libp2p package.
+    + swarm_simple demonstrates how to build transport and create sub-stream for communication
+    + kad_simple demonstrates how to run a Kad-DHT server.
+In this example, the interactive shell is integrated for debugging/observing Kad-DHT internal data structures
+    + ...

 ## Releases